Build your first Create recipe

 Setting up the Sender binding.

-3. In the menu, under Type, select Field.
+3. In the menu, select Field.

 Data selection dialog box.

-6. Select Ok.
+6. Select Create.

 The result of adding a Sender binding.